nimishbongale/code-editor/README.md

 ![](https://github.com/nimishbongale/code_editor/workflows/.github/workflows/main.yml/badge.svg)

-N45 is a fast, yet simple Code Editor built using Java.
+N45 is a fast,simple yet elegant Code Editor.
 Supports all basic features of a code editor, and more.
-Code away!
+Built using Java.
+Being highly user friendly, it does not take too long to get used to it.
+Be ready to Code away!

 <p align="center">
   <img src="https://i.ibb.co/0D9ghJN/image-2.png"/>